 A: He is of mixed race, but he is not African American, if by that you mean someone who is a descendant of Africans brought to America as slaves.
 His mother was French.
 So he is American (on his father’s side) and French (on his mother’s side), although his mother evidently had roots in Africa.
 The question of what he knows about his race is not dealt with in the story.
 Is this the first time he is learning that his mother was black?
 Most scholars assume it is, but Margaret D. Bauer argues that he has known about his racial makeup all along, that he has been “passing,” presenting himself as white.
 You may want to read her article.

 Q: Would it be accurate to say that Désirée and the baby are victims of racism?

-A: Readers often see this as a story about racism–defined by the Merriam Webster dictionary as “a belief that race is the primary determinant of human traits and capacities and that racial differences produce an inherent superiority of a particular race.”
-It may, however, be worth noting that some readers understand racism as damaging both those who are judged and those who are judging.
-You might argue that racism victimizes everybody in the story, although not, of course, with equivalent consequences.
+A: Yes.
+Readers usually see this as a story about racism–defined by the Merriam Webster dictionary as “a belief that race is the primary determinant of human traits and capacities and that racial differences produce an inherent superiority of a particular race.”
+It may, however, be worth noting that some readers understand racism as damaging both those who are judged (Désirée and the baby) and those who are judging (Armand).
+So you might argue that racism victimizes everybody in the story, although not, of course, with equivalent consequences.